alalonde/angular-multi-select/README.md

 * (6/3/14) Supports a new attribute 'required-min' which adds form validation for a minimum number of selected values.
 * (6/5/14) If a 'title' expression is provided, it is evaluated to show a tooltip for each item
 * (7/2/14) Templates have been extracted so they can be easily overridden, a la angular-ui-bootstrap.
+* (8/21/14) Order has been changed to go left to right for assignment.
+Lists are kept in order via 'roleName' ordering Also you can set mutually exclusive selections where adding of one removes all the others.
+This is handled on adding one at a time or on selections (which behave a little like radio buttons)

 Usage:
 `angular.module('myApp', ['multi-select', ...]);`